 Smart pick sequencing accounts for pick paths as it directs pickers through the space.
 The labels are their signposts.
 Again, the goal is to have employees traveling the shortest, most efficient route to collect the items on their pick ticket.

 When organizing your pick sequencing for optimal flow and efficiency, you should consider the following:

-As we discussed in our Warehouse Set-Up 101 series (small, medium, large warehouse setup), it’s crucial to complete a dry run of any warehouse concept you adopt.
+As with any changes you make to your warehouse, it’s crucial to complete a dry run of any new warehouse concept you adopt.
 The same goes for your labeling system.
 Think ahead to how you expect your business to grow or change and make sure you can modify your plan if and when things change.

 Part of this is ensuring that you have a robust warehouse management system that can keep track of inventory and generate pick tickets consistent with a labeling system that employs these best practices.
 We’ve built just such a labeling system into Infoplus Commerce, and many other tools as well.
 If you would like to see a demo of Infoplus in action, reach out to us and we’ll put you in touch with our experts.

 We can link to a gated resource within the blog listing if that makes sense to route users to gated content to capture qualifying information.

 Want the latest content delivered direct to your inbox?
 You've got it - sign up below!